 Time to leave the class.
 Make sure everything is put away and the students have gathered their belongings.
-Have them line up at the door and place yourself between the door and the students.

-For each student hold up a shape or body flashcard and
+Have them line up at the door and place yourself between the door and the students. up either a body part flashcard or a shape and ask them to say what it is.

-ESL KidStuff Lesson Plan: Review lesson: Body, shapes and colours ask them to say what it is.
-When they say the word correctly say goodbye and let them leave.
+When they say the words correctly say goodbye and let them leave.
 If they make a mistake, have them go back to the end of the line - they will have to try again once they reach the front!

-- All flashcards, worksheets, craft sheets, readers and songs used in this lesson plan can be downloaded at eslkidstuff.com/esl-kids-lesson- plans.html - More free Lesson Plans are available at eslkidstuff.com/esl-kids-lesson- plans.html
+- All flashcards, worksheets, craft sheets, readers and songs used in this lesson plan can be downloaded at eslkidstuff.com/esl-kids-lesson-plans.html - More free Lesson Plans are available at eslkidstuff.com/esl-kids-lesson-plans.html